Skin Cancer Overview (cont.)

 When is a mole dangerous or high-risk for becoming a skin cancer?

 Moles are almost always harmless and only very rarely turn into skin cancer.
 If a mole becomes cancerous, it would be a melanoma.
-There is a pre-cancerous stage, called a dysplastic nevus that is somewhat more irregular than a normal mole.
+There is a precancerous stage, called a dysplastic nevus, that is somewhat more irregular than a normal mole.
+An early sign of melanoma is noticing a difference in a mole: asymmetry, irregular border, color changes, incresing diameter, or other evolving changes may signify a mole is melanoma.
 Moles never become squamous cell carcinomas or basal cell carcinomas.

 What are the most common sites where skin cancer develops?

-Skin cancers typically arise in areas of the skin exposed to the sun repeatedly over many years such as the face, ears, back of the neck, and the bald area of the scalp.
+Skin cancers typically arise in areas of the skin exposed to the sun repeatedly over many years such as on the face and nose, ears, back of the neck, and the bald area of the scalp.
 Less commonly, these tumors may appear at sites with only limited sun exposure such as the back, chest, or the extremities.
-However, skin cancer may occur just about anywhere on the skin.
+However, skin cancer may occur anywhere on the skin.

 How is skin cancer diagnosed?

-A skin examination by a dermatologist is the easiest way to get a definitive diagnosis of skin cancer.
-In many cases the appearance alone is sufficient to make the diagnosis.
+A skin examination by a dermatologist is the way to get a definitive diagnosis of skin cancer.
+In many cases, the appearance alone is sufficient to make the diagnosis.